C2SP/x509-limbo/README.md

 This repository additionally contains testcases that are generated from the [BetterTLS](https://github.com/Netflix/bettertls) project, which is also licensed under the Apache License, version 2.0.

-The `cve` namespace contains tests adapted from individual projects.
-Each testcase license is included in its documentation.